First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 This program involves a competitive selection process.
 As a result, not all eligible proposals that meet mandatory criteria will receive funding.

-Proposals that pass mandatory criteria review (MCR) will move on to the science peer review (SPR) followed by the community-based merit review (CBMR).
+All research proposals will undergo the mandatory criteria review (MCR), a science peer review (SPR) and a community-based merit review (CBMR).
 Scores from both the SPR and CBMR will be tallied, and the highest-ranking proposals will be funded up to the maximum available program funding.

 The following are the steps involved in the review process: